cs3110/textbook/basics/debugging.md

-1.  **Distill the bug into a small test case.** Debugging is hard work, but the smaller the test case, the more likely you are to focus your attention of the piece of code where the bug lurks.
+1.  **Distill the bug into a small test case.** Debugging is hard work, but the smaller the test case, the more likely you are to focus your attention on the piece of code where the bug lurks.
 Time spent on this distillation can therefore be time saved, because you won't have to re-read lots of code.
 Don't continue debugging until you have a small test case!